Skyline Church

-Skyline Church is an evangelical Christian megachurch located in La Mesa, California, a suburb of San Diego, affiliated with the Wesleyan Church denomination.
+Skyline Church is an evangelical Christian megachurch located in Rancho San Diego, California, affiliated with the Wesleyan Church denomination.
 The church currently averages 2,500 in attendance per week.

 History

 In 1954, Orval Butcher founded Skyline Wesleyan Church in Lemon Grove, California and served as senior pastor for 27 years.
 In 1974, because the church had outgrown its original 350-seat sanctuary, a 1,000-seat auditorium was completed.
 Weekly attendance had grown to about 1,100 when he retired in 1981.

 In 1981, John C. Maxwell succeeded Butcher as the church's second senior pastor.
 Under Maxwell's leadership, Skyline nearly tripled its average attendance, from 1,100 to 3,000.
 In 1995, Maxwell stepped down to focus on his international ministry, Injoy, which provides leadership tools and materials to pastors and lay leaders.
 Maxwell went on to success as an author and "leadership guru."